volcengine/verl/docs/advance/reward_loop.rst

 Rule-based Reward
 ~~~~~~~~~~~~~~~~~

-If a ``custom_reward_function`` is not provided, the reward loop will fall back to the default rule-based reward function.
+If ``--custom_reward_function`` is not provided, the reward loop will fall back to the default rule-based reward function.
 Otherwise, only the user-defined reward function will be used.
 The files under ``verl/utils/reward_score/`` provide some examples.

 Reward Loop supports both synchronous and asynchronous user-defined reward functions.
 It automatically detects the function type and executes it accordingly, ensuring that reward computation remains non-blocking and efficient.